Weekly Message

 Worship/Children’s Church 10 am

-If you have a change in phone number or address, please call the church office at 262-632-1607 or email at christcumc@gmail.com.
-You can also change that information right on your profile on your app.
+office at 262-632-1607 or email at christcumc@gmail.com.
+You can also change information on your

 ---------------------------------------------------